wiggywunka/RT3290sta-WiFi/README.md

 ### What now? ###

-To install the driver just run run ```sh install.sh ``` in an elevated prompt (via sudo or su), and the script SHOULD hopefully take care of everything.
+To install the driver just
+run ```sh install.sh ``` in an elevated prompt (via sudo or su), and the script SHOULD hopefully take care of everything.